128technology/docs/docs/config_wan_assurance.md

 sidebar_label: Conductor Managed WAN Assurance
 ---

 SSR software can run on Juniper branded appliances, whitebox hardware (certified or self-evaluated), or virtual environments.
 However, for software versions prior to SSR Version 6.0, router adoption relies on an on-premise conductor to assist in the onboarding.
-This document explains the process of enabling WAN Assurance on the Conductor.
+This document explains the process of enabling WAN Assurance telemetry and ZTP for conductor-based deployments.
 This procedure assumes you do not already have an account, organization, or sites configured on the Mist portal.
 These items are required for SSR/Mist WAN Assurance.

 :::important
 Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and Mist.